Renault defends China strategy after dealer criticism

 The complaint makes Renault the latest foreign carmaker to be targeted by Chinese dealers, in disputes over who should bear the brunt of a market slowdown.
 Growth of China's auto market, the world's biggest, halved to 6.9 percent last year.

-Earlier this month, China's dealers' association said it had persuaded BMW (BMWG.DE) to pay 5.1 billion yuan (539.85 million pounds) in subsidies to dealers, while Porsche and Toyota Motor Corp (7203.T) are also negotiating with their Chinese dealers over subsidies and sales targets.
+Earlier this month, China's dealers' association said it had persuaded BMW to pay 5.1 billion yuan ($824 million) in subsidies to dealers, while Porsche and Toyota Motor Corp are also negotiating with their Chinese dealers over subsidies and sales targets.

 In the letter, the Renault dealer called for a united front against Renault in a fight for what it said were realistic sales targets.
 The move came ahead of a dealers' conference later this month, where Renault is expected to set China sales targets for 2015.